What is a crawl space?

 It’s never been cheaper to fix your crawl space than it is right now.

+It’s never been cheaper to fix your crawl space than it is right now.
 In fact, if you wait to fix your sagging floor, it could mean a rippled damage effect to other structural members of your home.
 Most crawl space pier installations at AMC911 start at around $5k.
-It’s important to note that the digging and setup alone can easily account for 80% of the project time.
-Crawl spaces are small and difficult to maneuver in.
-The cramped space adds time to the digging, transfer of equipment, and leveling process.
+Excavation and labor account for a good portion of the project cost as it’s not easy or oftentimes safe to maneuver in a crawl space.